Jiaxin-Yue/Tau-PET-Graphical-Model/README.md

 # Tau-PET-Graphical-Model
-Graphical modelling of Tau PET surface data for its subtyping and staging in Alzheimer's Disease
+Graphical Modeling of Cortical Tau Pathology Topography for its Subtyping in Alzheimer's Disease

+# Getting started
+See the tutorial graphical_model_tutorial.m for more details